compilepeace/BINARY_DISSECTION_COURSE/ELF/ELF_HEADER/ELF_HEADER.md

 ### ANALYSING EACH FIELD OF ELF HEADER

-####  Magic
+####  Magic (e_ident[EI_NIDNT])
- Displays 16 hexadecimal bytes in a row.
+ e_ident is an array *identifying* the binary in a **processor-independent** fashion, meaning this array is probably the only part which doesn't use encoding of the target processor.
+It basically works as an identifier for ELF specifying how to decode and interpret the remaining binary.
+The output above displays 16 hexadecimal bytes in a row.
 Here the first 4 bytes (7f 45 4c 46) are called magic numbers.
+These bytes are used to identify an ELF format.
 Here first byte is fixed (0x7f).
-These bytes are used to identify an ELF format.
 Have a look at the ASCII representation of the hex values (type `man ASCII` to open up ASCII table) and see the values of bytes after 0x7f, i.e. 0x45 0x4c 0x46 are 'E', 'L', 'F' respectively.

 |  BYTES     |    Description  |